jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

 ### 48 Privileges protected
 (1) Nothing in section 46 limits any claim for legal professional privilege.
-(2) If the Authority requires an industry participant to do anything referred to in section 46, neither the industry participant nor any officer or employee of the industry participant is excused from answering a question or giving any information or document on the ground that to do so may incriminate or tend to incriminate the industry participant or the officer or employee.
+(2) If the Authority requires an industry participant or a specified person to do anything referred to in section 46, the participant or specified person (as the case may be), and any officer or employee of the participant or specified person, is not excused from answering a question or giving any information or document on the ground that to do so may incriminate or tend to incriminate the participant or the specified person, or the officer or employee.
-(3) However, any self-incriminating statement or document made or given by an officer or employee, or an industry participant that is an individual, is not admissible as evidence in any criminal or civil proceedings against that person.
+(3) However, any self-incriminating statement or document made or given by an officer or employee, or an industry participant or a specified person that is an individual, is not admissible as evidence in any criminal or civil proceedings against that person.

 ### 49 Authority may suspend trading in case of insolvency
 (1) This section applies to a generator or purchaser that—